oracle-livelabs/pts/orcl-dbcs-19c/patching/patching.md

-# Oracle Database Cloud Service patches and updates
+# Oracle Base Database Service patches and updates

 ## Introduction

-The Database Cloud Service patching feature simplifies the steps required to patch your DB systems and databases.
+The Oracle Base Database Service patching feature simplifies the steps required to patch your DB systems and databases.
 You can use the Oracle Cloud Infrastructure console and APIs to view applicable patches for your DB system or database home and submit a patching request.
-The Database Cloud Service will then run the end-to-end patching steps for you while displaying the status.
+The Oracle Base Database Service will then run the end-to-end patching steps for you while displaying the status.

 You can view all patches that have been applied, and if required, re-apply a patch.
-In addition, you can use Oracle Identity and Access Management (IAM) controls to manage access to patching features.

-Database Cloud Service specific patches for DB systems and database homes can be applied.
+Oracle Base Database Service specific patches for DB systems and database homes can be applied.
 Only the latest patch is available for DB systems while database homes supports both latest and older patches.
 You can find the list of currently available DB system and database home patches in the [Oracle Cloud Infrastructure technical documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/Database/Tasks/patchingDB.htm).

 Estimated Time: 15 minutes

+### Objectives

+In this lab you will:
+* Check available software updates
+* Run a Pre-Check task to verify update compatibility
+* Execute the Apply Patch procedure on your DB System

+### Prerequisites

+This lab assumes you have:
+* Provisioned Oracle Base Database Service

 ## Task 1: Check Available Updates